peacekeeper/did-dnssec-proposal/draft-suzuki-did-dnssec-proposal.md

 - Implement `did:dnssec` DID document verification library
 - Implement `did:dnssec` resolver

 Note: the author of this proposal has implemented the part of library code in C++, which is the part of the iOS application code prepared for the experiment of [@PKB-ADHOC].
-The author is currently actively translating (and also refactor at the same time) the code as libraries in TypeScript language.
+The author is currently actively translating and refactoring the code as libraries in TypeScript language.

 # Deliverables